Guidance

 All applications to MRC are assessed according to the UKRI principles of assessment and decision making.

-All applications submitted to us are scrutinised by independent experts who consider each application against the assessment criteria for the funding opportunity.
+All applications submitted to us are assessed by independent experts who consider each application against the assessment criteria for the funding opportunity.
 Find out more about the assessment process we use for applications for funding.
 More information on peer review at MRC is available on our peer review pages.

 Covid-19